AE Golf News

 Chris Keane/USGA

-In addition to her success as a Demon Deacon, Kuehn has made her mark on several prestigious events, including a seventh-place finish at the Augusta National Women's Amateur, reaching the Round of 16 at the 2022 U.S. Women's Amateur, and securing the winning point for the U.S. Curtis Cup team twice (2021 & 2022).
+In addition to her success as a Demon Deacon, Kuehn has made her mark on several prestigious events, including a seventh-place finish at the Augusta National Women’s Amateur, reaching the Round of 16 at the 2022 U.S. Women’s Amateur, and securing the winning point for the U.S. Curtis Cup team twice (2021 and 2022).

-"Every event is an opportunity to improve.
-Tournaments like the Curtis Cup and the U.S. Am, in particular, allow me to focus on refining my match play skills and mindset.
-Whether the results are good or bad, each experience provides valuable lessons for growth," said Kuehn.
+“Every event is an opportunity to improve.
+Tournaments like the Curtis Cup and the U.S. Amateur, in particular, allow me to focus on refining my match play skills and mindset.
+Whether the results are good or bad, each experience provides valuable lessons for growth,” said Kuehn.

 Picture